 Earthquakes: Solomon Islands is subject to earthquakes, volcanic activity and tidal waves.
 In February 2013, an 8.0 magnitude quake followed by dozens of aftershocks struck just off Santa Cruz, Temotu Province, which set off a powerful tsunami resulting in casualties.
 The island of Savo, 35 kilometres north west of Honiara, is a cyclically active volcano.
 US Geological Service provides real-time information on earthquakes.

-Potential for tsunamis: In April 2014, tsunami warnings were issued on a number of occasions following major earthquakes.
-In the event of an earthquake or tsunami warning, you should make your way to higher ground and follow the advice of your accommodation provider and local authorities.
+Potential for tsunamis: In the event of an earthquake or tsunami warning, you should make your way to higher ground and follow the advice of your accommodation provider and local authorities.
 Monitor local and foreign information sources for latest information on tsunami warnings.
 You should be aware that destructive tsunamis have previously occurred in Solomon Islands.
 See the Tsunami Awareness brochure.
 The Pacific Tsunami Warning Center provides real-time information on tsunamis in the Pacific region.
 You can also subscribe to this service.

 Solomon Island authorities provide advice of any impending natural disaster threat through local media, radio and television.
 If a natural disaster occurs, you should closely monitor the media such as the Solomon Islands Broadcasting Corporation (AM1035) and other sources of information about your safety.
 You should also keep friends and family in Australia updated about your welfare and whereabouts during natural disasters.
 If you are due to arrive in Solomon Islands after a natural disaster you should contact your tour operator to check whether services at your planned destination are affected.